 During my own work and through collaborations I have gained considerable experience with quantitative live cell imaging and image analysis applied to a variety of biological systems and questions working in collaboration together with researchers with Mathematics, Physics and Chemistry backgrounds.
 I have a special interest in dynamic cell activities at the single and multi cell level with respect to the determination of cell and tissue growth and development.
 In addition to my research projects, part of my role is to provide technical advice and imaging support to other researchers and students.

-Matthew is working in to develop a low-cost open microscopy platform.
+Matthew is part of Martin Booth's team, working in to develop a low-cost open microscopy platform as well as bespoke advanced adaptive optics technology.
 The system being developed uses a low-cost microprocessor, the Raspberry Pi, to interface with hardware and provide a user-friendly microscope interface.
 The project is developed with a strong focus on designing the microscope as a learning tool.
 To this end, the microscope will be low-cost, robust, and include many elements that can be fabricated using a 3d printer.
 Matthew is working in collaboration with Micron from the Engineering department.

 David is a highly experienced senior open source software engineer who is the key architect of Python-Microscope, a Python library that controls a wide range of microscopy hardware.

 Danny is a BBSRC iCASE student sponsored by Aurox, an Oxford-based startup company, founded by Martin Booth and colleagues.
 His doctoral research focuses on developing highly usable high-throughput confocal microscopes with adaptive optical using the Python-Microscope_cockpit software developed in Micron.